Are language models rational? The case of coherence norms and belief revision: Living up to the normative requirements

-But unfortunately it is not that easy.
+But unfortunately, it is not that easy.
 Suppose that we find that the model does not live up to this requirement and has inconsistent beliefs.
 Is the reason for this that it fails to live up to a normative requirement of logical coherence, which applies to it, and thus it is irrational?
-That is not so clear, since the model is not only fine-tuned for truthfulness, but also pre-trained on incoherent training data, i.e. on text that is not logically consistent.
+That is not so clear, since the model is not only fine-tuned for truthfulness, but also pretrained on incoherent training data, i.e. on text that is not logically consistent.
 And as a machine learning model, it is also under the requirement to model the training data.
-These two requirements, however, are in conflict in this case.
-Being pre-trained on incoherent text might support an incoherent set of beliefs as the proper response.
-But being fine-tuned for truthfulness requires a coherent state as a response.
-If we encounter an inconsistent set of beliefs in a language model, is that because it fails to live up to the rational requirement of coherence, or is it because it does live up to the requirement of learning the training data?
-For language models like the ones we have today, it is hard to separate the two normative forces, and thus it is hard to empirically test whether rational norms are effective.
+However, these two requirements, logical coherence and learning the training data, are in conflict in this case.
+Being pretrained on incoherent text might support an incoherent set of beliefs as the proper response.
+But being fine-tuned for truthfulness requires coherent beliefs.
+If we encounter an inconsistent set of beliefs in a language model, is that because it fails to live up to the rational requirement of coherence or is it because it does live up to the requirement of learning the training data?
+For language models like the ones we have today, it is hard to separate the two normative forces and settle which one should have stronger pull.
+Thus, it is hard to empirically test whether rational norms are effective.